-Refer to Note 4 to the Financial Report - Contract Revenue The key audit matter How the matter was addressed in our audit Recognition of Contract revenue is a key audit matter due to the: Significance of revenue to the financial statements; and Large number of customer contracts with numerous estimation events that may occur over the course of the contract's life.
-This results in complex and judgemental revenue recognition from rendering of services and construction contracts.
-Therefore, significant audit effort is required to gather sufficient appropriate audit evidence for revenue recognition.
-We focused on the Group's assessment of the following elements of revenue recognition for rendering of services and construction contracts, as applicable: The Group's determination of contractual entitlement and assessment of the probability of customer approval of changes in scope and/or price.
-The Group's consideration of the enforceability or approval of the modification of the terms of a contract may include evidence that is written, oral, or implied by customary business practice and may include involvement from the Group's legal, time and cost experts.
-The Group's legal, time and cost experts.
-The Group's legal, time and cost experts.
-The Group's legal, the and cost experts, increasing the risk of inappropriately recognising revenue; Estimating total expected costs at initiation of the customer contract, which have a high level of estimation uncertainty; and Revisions to total expected costs for certain events or conditions that occur during the performance of the contract, or are expected to occur to complete the customer contract, which is difficult to estimate.
-Our procedures included: Understanding the Group's contract revenue accounting process.
-We tested a sample of the key controls in this process including customer approval of progress claim submissions; We read key contracts and other underlying documentation such as customer correspondence to evaluate the inputs to the Group's calculation of revenue; We tested a sample of revenue transactions by agreeing it to documentation to support the satisfaction of the performance obligations; We tested a sample of unbilled revenue accruals to by agreeing it to documentation to support the satisfaction of the performance obligations; For key contracts where revenue is recognise on a percentage of completion basis, we assessed the total expected cost estimates by (1) obtaining an understanding of the activities required to complete the customer contract from the Group's contract teams, (2) analysing the costs of those activities compared to recent project cost trends and prices, (3) testing a sample of committed expenditure to underlying documentation, and (4) using our knowledge of the contract characteristics to challenge the completeness of costs and activities; We evaluated the Group's assessment of when a modification to the contract scope and/or price for variations and claims is approved and enforceable.
-This included assessing underlying records, legal documents, and customer correspondence; We assessed the Group's estimation of variations and claims by comparing underlying evidence such as customer correspondence; We assessed the Group's time and cost experts (where applicable) for consistency with contract terms.
+- Understanding the Group's contract revenue accounting process; - We read key contracts and other underlying documentation such as customer correspondence to evaluate the inputs to the Group's calculation of revenue; - We tested a sample of revenue transactions by agreeing it to documentation to support the satisfaction of the performance obligations; - We tested a sample of unbilled contract assets by agreeing to documentation to support the satisfaction of the performance obligations; - For key contracts where revenue is recognised on a percentage of completion basis, we assessed the total expected cost estimates by (1) obtaining an understanding of the activities required to complete the customer contract from the Group's contract teams, (2) analysing the costs of those activities compared to recent project cost trends and prices, (3) testing a sample of committed expenditure to underlying documentation, and (4) using our knowledge of the contract characteristics to challenge the completeness of costs and activities: - We evaluated the Group's assessment of when a modification to the contract scope and/or price for variations and claims is approved and enforceable.
+This included assessing underlying records, legal documents, and customer correspondence; - We assessed the Group's estimation of variations and claims by comparing underlying evidence such as customer correspondence and reports from the Group's time and cost experts (where applicable) for consistency with contract terms.
 We recalculated the amount of revenue including the modifications to the contract.
-We compared the recalculated and reports from the Group's time and cost experts (where applicable) for consistency with contract terms.
-We recalculated the amount of revenue including the modifications to the contract.
-We compared the recalcul
+We compared the recalculated amounts against the amounts recorded by the Group;